The $2+1$ convex hull of a finite set: Introduction

-It is important that we impose a finite order for the $lc$-convex hull, since in general, the lamination convex hull can not be computed by adding rank one connections in a finite number of steps \cite{Harris2016}.
+It is important that we impose a finite order for the $lc$-convex hull, since in general, the lamination convex hull can not be computed by adding rank one connections in a finite number of steps (\cite{Harris2016}).
+The existence of a scaffolding of finite order is a direct consequence of the fact that $K^{rc}$ is a finite $2+1$-complex.
+For $2+1$-convexity, a scaffolding can be found of order at most $2$.